swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 On the other hand, I  recommend to those who need it, to wash themselves frequently with

-76</p>
+76

-    <p>soap under the armpits, as the perspiration  here becomes offensive and the air in their <br>
+    soap under the armpits, as the perspiration  here becomes offensive and the air in their <br>
       bedroom impossible to breathe.
 When I smell  this odour in a bedroom I always ask the person to wash, and not to forget to  change their underwear impregnated with perspiration, which can also infest the  air.

 Finally, it is  acceptable for an assistant to rub the naked body of a tired faster, using a  warm damp towel.
 After that the towel will have to be washed with soap.
 But in  fact, rest is preferable to all that.